tsyne/tsyne/README.md

 **Q: Can pages in browser mode communicate with the server beyond navigation?**

 Pages are TypeScript code with full access to Node.js APIs.
 Use `fetch()`, `axios`, or any HTTP client to make API calls to your backend while the page is displayed.
+They are not runninhg in the DOM (of Chrome, Firefox, Edge Safari, etc) so this isn't a WASM or build-for-DOM use of TS/JS, it is a NodeJs use of TS/JS.
+As such it's a unsandboxed nightmare so don't put anything live with this tech until that's solved.

+**Q: Will Tsyne support the DOM's controls/widgets etc?**

+No, this is tied to Fyne.
+Someone else can do a pure TypeScript pseudo-declarative markup that maybe can run in a regular browser somehow.

 ## Installation